Fear-less public speaking

 I am also a big fan of Tim Ferris, and so when he interviewed Susan Cain in this podcast, I had to listen.
 The first 40 minutes is about her fear of public speaking.
 Her experience closely mirrors my own and that of many of my clients.

-Her main points are:
+Her main points she makes in the podcast are:

 • A particular event at school triggered her ‘almost lifelong’ fear of public speaking.